q) Provisions, contingent liabilities and contingent assets

 (g) The Company, its promoters, its directors, persons in control of the Company and the members of the promoter group have not been prohibited from accessing the capital markets and have not been debarred from buying, selling or dealing in securities under any order or direction passed by SEBI or any securities market regulator in any jurisdiction or any other authority or court.

-(h) The Company does not have any transaction with companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956.
+(h) The Company has not entered into any transaction with companies struck off under section 248 of the Companies Act, 2013 or section 560 of the Companies Act, 1956.

 (i) Borrowings secured against current and non-current assets:

 The Company has been availing borrowings facilities from ICICI Bank Limited, CITI Bank N.A, State Bank of India and DBS Bank Limited on the basis of security of current and fixed assets.
-The Company has filed monthly statements or returns including quarterly statements of current assets with all the banks referred above, which are in agreement with the books of accounts except inclusion of Goods and service tax on the basic value of indigenously procured inventories in quarterly statements while the same is not included in books of accounts.
+The Company has filed monthly stock statements with all the banks referred above, which are in agreement with the books of accounts.

 (j) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (funding party) with the understanding (whether recorded in writing or otherwise) that the company shall: